ENSE-271-W2025-GROUP-F/Community-Resource-Hub/Build & product delivery/README.md

 Next we emailed a back-up of our Wordpress site to our project sponsor.

-So, located here is our updated Story Map, our presentation slides, and our final Project Report.
+So, located here is our updated Story Map, our presentation slides, customer notes, and our final Project Report.